 Root canal treatment help save the teeth which otherwise needs removal.
 This treatment involves repairing and saving a badly damaged or infected tooth instead of removing it.
-The endodontist or dentist removes the damaged area of the tooth, cleans and disinfects it.
-Finally, the dentist fills the canal and seals it.

 What is dental pulp?

 The pulp is the soft tissue within the center of the tooth that runs through the root of the tooth.
 It contains the nerve, blood vessels and tissue fibres.

 Will removing the dental pulp affect the function of the tooth?

 Dental pulp regulates the growth and development of the tooth during childhood.
 Once the tooth is fully formed, a tooth can function without its pulp.
 After root canal treatment the tooth is pulpless, but it is not a dead tooth.
 Therefore, removing the dental pulp will not affect the function of the tooth.